oreximus/smart_oscp/Web_Requests.md

 - The **index.html** contents are then rendered by the web browser and presented to the user. **HTML (HyperText Markup Language)** is a client-side language that is understood and processed by browsers.
 It is the standard **markup language** to display documents via a web browsers.

-- HTML pages are assisted by **Cascading Style Sheets (CSS)**, which allow flexibility for applying presentation elements such as layout, colors, and fonts to one or multiple web pages as well as cripting languages such as **javascript** which enable interactive web pages.
+- HTML pages are assisted by **Cascading Style Sheets (CSS)**, which allow flexibility for applying presentation elements such as layout, colors, and fonts to one or multiple web pages as well as scripting languages such as **javascript** which enable interactive web pages.

 ## cURL